Job seekers should visit www.APSjobs.gov.au and contact the agency advertising the vacancy for more information.

 - conditions of engagement - citizenship, probation etc

-- excess staff (RRR) situations
+- excess staff (RRR) situations and redeployment policy

 - separation - termination, resignation, retirement